alexcwsmith/PiRATeMC/docs/README.md

 2. config : str, path to config file for pre-trained DLC network.
 3. videoDirectory : str, path to directory where videos to analyze are (most likely $REMOTEVIDPATH from PiRATeMC).

-To use [CRON](https://www.geeksforgeeks.org/crontab-in-linux-with-examples/)to run a script automatically on Linux, enter the following command into a terminal:
+To use [CRON](https://www.geeksforgeeks.org/crontab-in-linux-with-examples/) to run a script automatically on Linux, enter the following command into a terminal:

 ```
 crontab -e